akhilkailas017/ERC20-Game-Token/README.md

 - **`safeMint(address to, uint256 value) public onlyAdmin`**: Allows the admin to mint new tokens to a specified address.

-## Usage

-### Deploying the Contract

-To deploy the contract, use Remix or any other Ethereum development environment that supports Solidity.
-Make sure to set the Solidity compiler version to `0.8.23`.

 ## Verified Contract Address

 The contract is deployed and verified at the following address: